kapil495/tag/README.md

 # file folder structure
 1>   "/assets"  :=  all images (spritesheets , backgrounds) , audio files to be stored. for its internal structure go to [/assets](#/assets)

-2>   "/config/portals.js"  :=  it has all the routes used for serving the assets , js files and any additional file . ♨️always add the folder directory. by this all of your files are accesible by anywhere in your code.
+2>   "/config/portals.js"  :=  it has all the routes used for serving the assets , js files and any additional file . instruction only when you want to import some file or image or anything ♨️always add the folder directory. by this all of your files inside that folder are accesible by anywhere in your code.

 3>   "/game_definers"  :=  contains all of the js files and configs for sprites, background , animations and scenes required for the game.js (present in /public) . for its internal structure go to [/game_definers](#game_definers)